Couples Counselling Maitland

 If you’re reading this, something matters enough to explore.
 That’s a powerful first step.

-Book an initial couples session or get in touch to ask questions and see if we’re a good fit.
+To book an initial couples session please fill out our contact form and I will arrange a 15 minute introductory call to find see if I am the right fit for you and your parnter.
 I’d be honoured to support you both as you move from coping to connection, and from disconnection to deeper trust.